The STEC CAP Minority Serving Institutions (MSI) Partnership Program

 The MSI internship program is closely affiliated with the general STEC CAP grant's student internship program called STEC-STEP (Student Training and Education Program).
 Please read about STEC-STEP under the Internship Program.
 The goals of the STEC-STEP program include generating interest among capable students to pursue graduate education and ultimately professional careers in the area of food safety and/or public health, particularly as it relates to the beef industry.
 Additionally, student interns are a critical force to support high quality STEC CAP research and education/outreach programs.

-For the summer and fall 2015 semesters, we are awarding MSI internships through the STEC-STEP program.
-Students can apply via the MSI Student Internship Application to complete internships during the 2015 summer and fall semesters at any of the twelve core STEC CAP collaborating institutions, or to work with either of the two principal investigators who have received awards under the MSI Research and Education/Outreach RFP.
+For 2014-2015, we anticipate awarding up to eleven MSI internships through the STEC-STEP program.
+Students can apply via the MSI Intern Application Form to complete internships during the 2015 spring and summer semesters at any of the twelve core STEC CAP collaborating institutions, or to work with either of the two principal investigators receiving 2014-2015 awards under the MSI Research and Education/Outreach RFP.

 Special Note to STEC CAP Grant Core Collaborators –

 Separate calls to all current STEC CAP core collaborators, and to MSI collaborators awarded grants under the current RFP, are being made to solicit research and/or education and outreach oriented proposals to mentor student interns specifically from MSI's.
-If you are a core collaborator, we encourage you to use the Collaborator Form for MSI Internship Proposals to request approval of an MSI internship position according the following submission deadlines:
+If you are a core collaborator, we encourage you to use the MSI Collaborator Form to request approval of an MSI internship position in accordance with the deadline.